moporgic/TDL2048-Demo/README.md

 Computational Intelligence and Games (CIG), 2014 IEEE Conference on.
 IEEE, 2014.
 [2] Wu, I-Chen, et al. "Multi-stage temporal difference learning for 2048."
 Technologies and Applications of Artificial Intelligence.
 Springer International Publishing, 2014.
 366-378.
+[3] Oka, Kazuto, and Kiminori Matsuzaki.
+"Systematic selection of n-tuple networks for 2048."
+International Conference on Computers and Games.
+Springer International Publishing, 2016.